Skip to content

 Based on 2,760 reviews

 This is how I pull palettes from film stills — deliberate picks, not an algorithm's guess.
-Dragging a pin while watching the magnifier lets me land on the exact teal I wanted, not the muddy average around it.
-That it's all local so I can use unreleased shoot frames is the clincher.
+Zoom plus the magnifier lets me land on the exact teal I wanted, not the muddy average around it.
+Auto-extract gives me a fast draft, then I perfect by hand.
+All local, so I can use unreleased shoot frames.

 C